CS-205-S21/lab-2a/README.md

 ## Testing X11 Connection
-Once you have connected to your account with the -X or -Y flag on the Department server launch a graphical application, such as:
+Once you have connected to your account with the -X or -Y flag launch a graphical application, such as:

 ```$ xclock```
 or